 - Stuff the split karelas with this mixture.
 Keep the leftover mixture which we will use while cooking karelas.
 Join the slit in the karelas with the help of toothpick so that the stuffing does not come out while cooking.

 - Add 1 tablespoons of oil in a pan/kadhai over medium heat.
+Add turmeric, coriander, red chilli, fennel seeds powder and salt.
 Spread the stuffed karelas in the pan, and then the left over mixture and cover it with lid, and let it cook for about 5-7 minutes.

 - Turn the karelas to another side and sauté and let them cook from this side too.
 Repeat the process of flipping karelas until all the sides of the karela are properly cooked.